ystepanoff/izbirkom/README.md

 # Selenium-based izbirkom.ru crawler
-# This is no longer maintained.
+# This project is no longer being developed.

 Contains a pre-trained sequential model for solving captcha.